apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 `AuthorizableActionProvider` implementations and will automatically combine the different implementations using the `CompositeActionProvider`.

-In an OSGi setup the following steps are required in order to add a action provider
+In an OSGi setup the following steps are required in order to add an action provider
 implementation:

 - implement `AuthorizableActionProvider` interface exposing your custom action(s).